 August Start

-Candidates should plan to begin their grants in mid-August 2025, or mid-March 2026.
-Alternate start dates will not be considered, except in the most extraordinary circumstances.
+Candidates are expected to begin their grants either in mid-August 2026 or mid-March 2027.
+Alternate start dates will only be considered under exceptional circumstances.

 Orientation

-Mandatory.
-All grantees must attend a mandatory two-day orientation at the Fulbright Commission in Lima prior to the beginning of grant activities, either in mid-August 2025 or mid-March 2026.
+Additionally, all grantees must attend a two-day in-person orientation at the Fulbright Commission in Lima before beginning their grant activities, either in mid-August 2026 or mid-March 2027.

 Candidate Profile

-Applications from recent graduates, master's degree students, and doctoral candidates are welcome.
-Applications from all fields of study are accepted.
-Candidates should present a strong, well-defined project proposal; demonstrating a solid working relationship with a proposed affiliate in the application (preferably outside Lima or at a public university); clearly outlining plans for engagement with the host community; and expressing the relevance of the proposed grant activities to the applicants’ plans.
+Applications are welcome from recent graduates, master’s degree students, and doctoral candidates across all fields of study.
+Applicants should submit a well-defined project proposal that includes a clear plan for engagement with the host community, demonstrates a strong working relationship with a proposed affiliate (preferably outside Lima or at a public university), and articulates how the proposed grant activities align with the applicant’s long-term goals.

-Proficiency in Spanish is considered somewhat important in the selection of finalists; strong Spanish skills enhance the strength of an applicant.
+Proficiency in Spanish is an important consideration in the selection process; strong Spanish skills will enhance the applicant's candidacy.

 What is life like for Fulbrighters in the host country?

-With a rich history that goes back five thousand years, Peru is home to the oldest civilization in the Americas (Caral), to one of the Modern World Wonders (Machu Picchu), and to several World Heritage sites.
-Spanish colonial architecture coincides with pre-Inca ruins and vibrant contemporary buildings in the major cities of Lima, Cusco and Arequipa.
+With a rich history spanning over five thousand years, Peru is home to the oldest civilization in the Americas (Caral), one of the New Seven Wonders of the World (Machu Picchu), and several UNESCO World Heritage sites.
+In cities like Lima, Cusco, and Arequipa, Spanish colonial architecture blends with pre-Inca ruins and vibrant contemporary buildings.

 Eligibility